The Smoke (song): Music video

 The video for "The Smoke" was shot on 16 mm film and directed by Mark Jenkin.
-Rob Ulitski of Promonews said the video "doesn't conform to traditional narrative or promo logic, existing instead as a conceptual form to accompany the music".
+Rob Ulitski of Promonews said it "doesn't conform to traditional narrative or promo logic, existing instead as a conceptual form to accompany the music".
 Raphael Helfand of The Fader called the video "a loose interpretation" of a lyric video with "largely unintelligible" words.

 Release

-"The Smoke" was released on 27 January 2022 as the second single from their debut album, A Light for Attracting Attention.
+"The Smoke" was released on 27 January 2022 as the second single from the Smile's debut album, A Light for Attracting Attention.
 A remix by the reggae musician Dennis Bovell was released on 3 March.
-Greenwood told The Quietus that Bovell's work "runs like a thread through so much of the music I love", and was proud he had remixed "The Smoke".
+Greenwood said Bovell's work "runs like a thread through so much of the music I love", and was proud he had remixed "The Smoke".